DanielOaks/mlpds/src/pages/guides/dont-panic.md

 f.
 If you know it looks off anatomically, the audience knows it looks off.

 This is, unfortunately, always true.
-For help with this see [identifying compositional awkwardness](http://www.reddit.com/r/MLPdrawingschool/comments/rb7wf/)
+For help with this see <router-link to="/guides/identifying-compositional-awkwardness">identifying compositional awkwardness</router-link>.

 **2\.
 On anatomy:**